vivo87/react-hooks-dynamic-form/packages/rhdf-lib/README.md

 An array containing fields definitions.

-> The `name` property must be unique as being field key in the form
+> The `name` property must be unique as being field key in the form.

 ```javascript
 const FORM_FIELDS = [